Pope Francis accepts resignation of Chilean auxiliary bishop

 The Santiago Archdiocese said in a statement that the pope’s decision came after talking with Irarrázabal, who joins the more than 30 Chilean bishops who presented their resignations in 2018 after a report ordered by Francis revealed a culture of abuse and cover-ups for decades in Chile’s church.

+In a statement issued by the archdiocese later Friday, Irarrázabal said he wanted to “reiterate my apologies to those have been affected by my comments.”

-Irarrázabal will remain in charge of a parish in Santiago where in 2011 he replaced Fernando Karadima, Chile’s most infamous pedophile priest.
+He will remain in charge of a parish in Santiago where in 2011 he replaced Fernando Karadima, Chile’s most infamous pedophile priest.